 “Bunnings,” Teddy shouts out, chuckling with laughter.

 Ignoring Teddy’s joke, Jacinta picks up a circular band from a bag near her chair.
-These are ceremonial headbands made from the fibres from a pandanus tree.
+These are ceremonial headbands made from the fibres of a pandanus tree.
 Jacinta demonstrates this by placing a headband on her shoulder-length white hair.

 It is the women who work on the pandanus, stripping off the spiky leaves and softening them before they can be used for weaving.
 Jacinta’s mother and grandmother taught them the intricacies of weaving and now they teach the next generation.

 “We take young girls aged around nine out for foraging walks to collect pandanus and search for food.
-While we walk, we tell culture stories about the past and the present.
+While we walk, we tell cultural stories about the past and the present.
 This way we pass on our culture to the younger generation,” Jacinta explains.

 They learn what our mothers showed us.
 We don’t need books because we have our stories.
 They’re the same stories my mother told me and her mother told her.”

 The men, Romy explains, take the boys out hunting and fishing.

 “In Tiwi we are rich,” says Romy.
 “We have both a supermarket and pharmacy here, all we need to do is go out and find the food and the bush medicine.
 In the water, we find fish, mangrove worms, mussels, and clams.”

 Roslyn and Pamela are painting the outside half of an empty mussel shell.
 They’re dipping a paintbrush into plastic containers with ochre colours.
 Their delicate brushstrokes create a design with four elements.